arzeth/cdmpv/README.md

 <br/>Everything that was not done by me is obviously under other licenses.

 ## My other related projects
-[sugoi-web](https://arzeth.github.io/sugoi-web/) Web Frontend for Sugoi-Japanese-Translator
+[sugoi-web](https://arzeth.github.io/sugoi-web/) Web Frontend for Sugoi-Japanese-Translator (offline & better than DeepL).